arbaaz360/FaceSearch/README.md

 # FaceSearch

 A production-ready facial recognition and image search system that indexes images, detects faces, and enables similarity search using vector embeddings.
-Built with .NET 8, Python, MongoDB, and Qdrant.
+Built with .NET 8, Python, MongoDB, Qdrant, and React.

 ## 📋 Table of Contents